Updated March 6, 2023

-This is the central place where all the files and history of changes made to those files are stored.
-The create operation is used to create a new repository, mostly used only once in an initial phase of creating a repository.
+- Create a repository: This is the central place where all the files and history of changes made to those files are stored.
+The create operation is used to create a new repository, mostly used only once in the initial phase of creating a repository.

-This is also a command, used to update the working copy.
+- Update: This is also a command used to update the working copy.
 This command synchronizes the working copy with the repository.

-After checking out the files, many changes can be done on the files.
-Most common is edit.
+- Perform changes: After checking out the files, many changes can be done to the files.
+The most common is an edit.
 A user can also add files/ directories or delete them.

-After any changes done to the file and before committing the changes to the repository, SVN provides with an option of reviewing the changes and updating (add/delete) them.
+- Review changes: After any changes done to the file and before committing the changes to the repository, SVN provides the option of reviewing the changes and updating (add/delete) them.

-Revert command is used in this step.
-It helps in undoing the changes made.
+- Fix mistakes: Revert command is used in this step.
+It helps with undoing the changes made.

-Suppose a file was added in one branch and deleted in another.
+- Resolve conflicts: Suppose a file was added in one branch and deleted in another.
 In such a situation, a user needs to take the decision.
-Merge command automatically handles merging of conflicts.
+Merge command automatically handles the merging of conflicts.

-In this step, changes are done locally in local copy and copied in the repository and they persist permanently until any modifications are done in next checkout.
+- Commit changes: In this step, changes are done locally in the local copy and copied in the repository, and they persist permanently until any modifications are done in the next checkout.
 Commit command is used to commit changes.

 As Subversion is open source software, it is available freely on the internet.
 It also comes by default in many Linux installations and is already available on machines.
-To confirm if SVN is available on current machine use following command
+To confirm if SVN is available on the current machine, use the following command

-For RPM-based GNU/Linux systems yum command is used for SVN installation while for Debian based GNU/Linux systems apt command is used.
-To create a new repository, on a server we need to install Apache httpd module and svnadmintool.
+For RPM-based GNU/Linux systems, the yum command is used for SVN installation, while for Debian based GNU/Linux systems, the apt command is used.
+To create a new repository on a server, we need to install the Apache httpd module and svnadmintool.

-Now, if you are looking for a job which is related to SVN then you need to prepare for the 2019 SVN Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important SVN Interview Questions and Answers which will help you get success in your interview.
+If you are looking for a job related to SVN, you need to prepare for the 2023 SVN Interview Questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important SVN Interview Questions and Answers, which will help you succeed in your interview.

-In this 2019 SVN Interview Questions article, we shall present 10 most important and frequently asked SVN interview questions.
+In this 2023 SVN Interview Questions article, we shall present the 10 most important and frequently asked SVN interview questions.
 These questions are divided into two parts are as follows:

 Part 1 – SVN Interview Questions (Basic)